Car Design Sketching | Learn Pro Techniques Here!

 Of course there are variations on this idea.
 A finished rendering will have many of the structure lines covered up with medium or erased in the pursuit of a presentation quality piece.
 But even a finished presentation drawing can include varying line weights to add interest, depth and richness.
 All of these choices, what to leave in, what to take out, are based on your own individual aesthetic sensibilities which should develop to a professional level over time.
 And they will.

-Express Your Passion Through Your Car Design Sketches
+Express Your Passion Through Your Car Design Sketching

 What are the different lines drawn in car sketching???